Wedding Photography at Southwark Register Office/Camberwell House

 The photographer usually photographs from the front, but there are no restrictions on discreet movement during the ceremony.

-**Please note: these packages offered by the Southwark Register Office are unrelated to my wedding photography.**
+**Please note: these packages offered by the Southwark Register Office are unrelated to my wedding photography packages.**

-The basic ceremony is only available on Wednesdays.
+The Simple Ceremony is only available on one Monday morning per month and is just for the couple with 2 witnesses.
 I have never photographed one of these at Southwark, and it's aimed at couples on a budget or who want little fuss.
 There is no option for the bride and groom to be kept separate.
-Instead, 30 minutes is allocated to each couple for the interviews, 'no frills' ceremony and posed photos outside.
+Instead, 30 minutes is allocated to each couple for the interviews and 'no frills' ceremony.

 Enhanced Ceremony

-For further information about both packages and your options, visit the Southwark.gov website.
+For further information about both packages and your options, visit the Camberwell House Weddings Website.

 An usher shows guests into the Garden Room, and I take the time to take some portraits of them seated.
-I love the eye contact from both father and daughter in this one.
+I love the eye contact between father and daughter and my camera in this one.

-Bride Estelle arrives slightly nervously at her wedding ceremony with the Registry in the background.
-I photographed wide and with fill flash to pick up the detail in her dress, car, and brickwork.
+Bride Estelle arrives nervously at her wedding ceremony with Camberwell House in the background.
+I photographed wide and with fill flash to pick up the details of her dress, car, and brickwork.

 The Bride's Arrival